A contact McKay correspondence for links of simple singularities: Introduction

 \subsection{Connections to orbifold Morse homology}

-The \emph{orbifold Morse-Smale-Witten complex} is constructed by Cho and Hong in \cite{CH}.
-Given an \emph{orbifold Morse function} $f$ on an orbifold $X$, $CM_*(X,f)$ is generated by the \emph{orientable} critical points of $f$.
+Using the construction of the \emph{orbifold Morse-Smale-Witten complex} as in Cho and Hong in \cite{CH} we can draw the following parallels between orbifold Morse homology and cylindrical contact homology.
+Given an {orbifold Morse function} $f$ on an orbifold $X$, the chain group $CM_*(X,f)$ is generated by the {orientable} critical points of $f$.
 The differential, $\partial^M$, is given as a weighted count of the negative gradient flow lines between orientable critical points in $X$.
-We notice two similarities between the cylindrical chain complex and $\big(CM_*(X,f),\partial^M\big)$ that are exemplified by our computations.
+There are two notable similarities between the chain complexes $(CC_*,\partial)$ and $(CM_*,\partial^M)$, exemplified by our computations.

-\emph{(1) Bad Reeb orbits are analogous to non-orientable critical points.} Bad Reeb orbits are excluded as generators of $CC_*$ for the same reasons that \emph{non-orientable critical points} are excluded as generators of $CM_*$.
+(1) \emph{ Bad Reeb orbits are analogous to non-orientable critical points.} \\ Bad Reeb orbits are excluded as generators of $CC_*$ for the same reasons that {non-orientable critical points} are excluded as generators of $CM_*$.
 A critical point $p$ of $f$ on an orbifold is \emph{non-orientable} if the action of its isotropy group $\Gamma_p$ on a choice of unstable manifold is not orientation preserving.
-Analogously, a Reeb orbit $\gamma$ is \emph{bad} if the action of its cyclic deck group $\Delta_{\gamma}$ on an asymptotic operator is not orientation preserving.
+Analogously, a Reeb orbit $\gamma$ is \emph{bad} if the action of its cyclic deck group $\Delta_{\gamma}$ on an asymptotic operator is not orientation preserving. \tb{}